The page has been translated by Gen AI.

 Figure.
 Availability target 99.99% architecture

-Implemented VPC and each service on a Multi-AZ basis.
+Implemented the VPC and each service on a Multi-AZ basis.

-Web and App’s VMs were deployed based on metric-based Auto-Scaling, and the server was configured by adding a replica to offload Database read workload.
+The VMs for Web and App were deployed using metric-based auto-scaling, and the servers were configured with a replica added to offload read workload from the database.

-The availability of each component deployed in Multi-AZ is designed to meet the monthly availability of 99.99% required by the service.
+The availability of each component deployed across Multi-AZ is designed to meet the service’s required monthly availability of 99.99%.

-The steps for performing availability testing can be organized as shown in the table below.
+The steps for conducting availability testing can be organized as shown in the table below.

 Virtual Server